 More than 8 million Americans are suffering from gout.
 Men usually develop the disease between the ages of 30 to 50.
 Gout may cause damage to bone, cartilage and deteriorate an individual’s kidneys, sometimes causing kidney stones.
 The traditional treatment for gout usually is the medication of anti-inflammatory drugs like Tylenol to reduce swelling and inflammation, lose weight, and reduce alcohol consumption, increase hydration and medication that lowers uric acid levels in the patient’s blood.
 In case non-surgical approaches don’t work, your doctor may suggest surgery.

 With the rising interest of people in alternative medicine, many types of research have been made these past years to see the results of marijuana for the treatment of many different conditions.
-The effects of cannabis for treating arthritis were the target of this study made in 2000.
-The study demonstrated in murine collagen-induced arthritis (CIA) model that cannabidiol (CBD) a cannabis substance was administered after onset of clinical symptoms, and the treatment effectively blocked the progression of arthritis.
+The effects of cannabis for treating arthritis were the target of a PNAS study made in 2000.
+The study demonstrated in murine collagen-induced arthritis (CIA) model that cannabidiol (CBD) a cannabis substance was administered after the onset of clinical symptoms, and the treatment effectively blocked the progression of arthritis.

-Other findings of this research were that CBD administration was capable of blocking the lipopolysaccharide-induced rise in serum tumor necrosis factor in C57/BL mice.
+Other findings of this research were that CBD administered was capable of blocking the lipopolysaccharide-induced rise in serum tumor necrosis factor in C57/BL mice.
 Conclusively, CBD through its combined immunosuppressive and anti-inflammatory actions has potent effect in CIA.
 These findings may be a positive impulse for clinical trials on cannabis for treating arthritis.